piradata/wpg/README.md

 make px4_sitl_default gazebo_iris
 ```

-OBS: If you want to use an specific word file for testing set it with `PX4_SITL_WORLD:=$(pwd)/Tools/sitl_gazebo/worlds/empty.world` at the end of the make command
+OBS: By default this command will use the `iris.world` world file, but if you want to use an specific word file for testing set it with `PX4_SITL_WORLD:=$(pwd)/Tools/sitl_gazebo/worlds/empty.world` at the end of the make command.

+OBS²: The model of drone this command runs is the file `iris.sdf.jinja` on folder `/src/Firmware/Tools/sitl_gazebo/models/iris`.
+You can either modify the model manually or set to another one changing `gazebo_iris` to `gazebo_typhoon_h480`.

+OBS³: For a full explanation of the ways of running this please visit `https://docs.px4.io/main/en/dev_setup/building_px4.html`

 #### Possible problems